 The Pacific Northwest Rail Corridor (PNWRC) runs from Vancouver, British Columbia, to Eugene, Oregon.
 WSDOT is working with corridor partners to develop agreements to manage the service using a corridor approach, rather than WSDOT managing Washington's and British Columbia's portion, and ODOT managing Oregon's portion.
-WSDOT and ODOT have developed the Cascades Rail Corridor Management Workplan.
-This workplan will allow for the development of a Pacific Northwest Rail Corridor plan between the states.
+WSDOT and ODOT developed the Cascades Rail Corridor Management Workplan.
+This workplan allows for the development of a Pacific Northwest Rail Corridor plan between the states.
 WSDOT will continue to work with British Columbia to add them to the partnership.
 Managing the service using a corridor partnership approach has many advantages for planning and funding support that would not occur otherwise.
 WSDOT and ODOT are currently updating the workplan.

 WSDOT and ODOT each developed a new federally funded state rail plan.
 These plans look at freight and passenger rail systems at a policy level.
 Working as a partnership with plan developers provided opportunities to reduce costs and produce better end products.
 WSDOT State Rail Plan>> ODOT State Rail Plan>>

 Improvement of Service Disruptions

 From December through February (the worst of the rainy season), landslides may disrupt the Amtrak Cascades service throughout the corridor, and passengers may have to travel part of their trip on an Amtrak-provided motorcoach.
 These landslides primarily occur north of Seattle.
 WSDOT recognizes that this does not support customer service needs and may reduce the number of people that will take the train during that timeframe.
 WSDOT is working with its partners to develop strategies and actions that will reduce the impact of landslides and prevent them in the future.